Heather Igloliorte

 Heather L. Igloliorte (born 1979) is an Inuk scholar, independent curator and art historian from Nunatsiavut.

+She was appointed inaugural Canada Excellence Research Chair in Decolonial and Transformational Indigenous Art Practices at the University of Victoria in 2023.

-She is an Associate Professor of Indigenous art history at Concordia University in Montreal, Quebec, where she holds the University Research Chair in Indigenous Circumpolar Arts.
-Previously, she was the Indigenous Art History and Community Engagement research chair at the university from 2016 to 2019.
-She was a Scholar in Residence at the University of Winnipeg in Summer 2020.
+Between 2019 and 2023, she was an associate professor of Indigenous art history at Concordia University in Montreal, Quebec, where she held the University Research Chair in Indigenous Circumpolar Arts.
+Prior she was the Indigenous Art History and Community Engagement Research Chair at that university from 2016 to 2019.
+She was a Scholar in Residence at the University of Winnipeg in summer 2020.

-Igloliorte is Co-Director of the Initiative for Indigenous Futures (IIF) Cluster at the Milieux Institute for Arts, Culture and Technology at Concordia University and is a special advisor to the university's provost on advancing Indigenous knowledges.
+Igloliorte was co-director of the Initiative for Indigenous Futures (IIF) Cluster at the Milieux Institute for Arts, Culture and Technology at Concordia University and was a special advisor to the university's provost on advancing Indigenous knowledges.

-She also holds Board positions with the Native North American Art Studies Association, the Inuit Art Foundation, and the Nunavut Film Development Corporation.
-Igloliorte further advises the Social Sciences and Humanities Research Council of Canada, the Federation for the Humanities and Social Sciences, the National Film Board of Canada and the Otsego Institute for Native American Art History at the Fenimore Art Museum in Cooperstown, New York.
+She currently holds Board positions with the Native North American Art Studies Association, the Inuit Art Foundation, and was a board member of the Nunavut Film Development Corporation.
+Igloliorte has advised the Social Sciences and Humanities Research Council of Canada, the Federation for the Humanities and Social Sciences, the National Film Board of Canada and the Otsego Institute for Native American Art History at the Fenimore Art Museum in Cooperstown, New York.

 Early life and education

 Igloliorte was born in Happy Valley-Goose Bay in 1979.
-James Igloliorte, her father, served as a Judge with the Provincial Court of Newfoundland and Labrador, making him Labrador’s first Inuk judge and one of the few practicing Indigenous magistrates in all of Canada.
+James Igloliorte, her father, served as a Judge with the Provincial Court of Newfoundland and Labrador, making him Labrador's first Inuk judge and one of the few practicing Indigenous magistrates in all of Canada.

 Igloliorte obtained a Bachelor of Fine Arts from NSCAD University in 2003.
 She completed a Master of Arts in Canadian Art History at Carleton University in 2007 and obtained a Ph.D. in Cultural Mediations at Carleton University's Institute for Comparative Studies in Literature, Art and Culture (ICSLAC) in 2013.

 Before becoming a scholar and an independent curator, Igloliorte was a practicing visual artist.
 Her work is held in various private and public collections, including the Senate of Canada.
 She is the first Inuk art historian in Canada to hold a doctoral degree.